Wellness Islands

 By Wellness Islands·

 Gym memberships in Malta start at around €25 per month and go up to €90 or more for premium facilities.
-Here is what you will actually pay at every level, and what you get for it.
+Here is the full picture, gym by gym, plus the day-pass options if you are visiting.

 Budget Gyms in Malta (Under €35/Month)